 Course materials such as syllabus, handouts, notes, assignment instructions etc. can be found on the Canvas Learning Management System course website.
 You are responsible for regularly checking the messaging system through MYSJSU to learn of any updates.
-I shall also pass out materials in class for class discussion and homework.

 Course Learning Outcomes (CLO)